Jochen Rindt: Death and legacy

-On the following day, Rindt ran with higher gear ratios fitted to his car to take advantage of the reduced drag, increasing the car's potential top speed to 205 mi/h.
+On the following day (5 September 1970), Rindt ran with higher gear ratios fitted to his car to take advantage of the reduced drag, increasing the car's potential top speed to 205 mi/h.
 On his fifth lap of his practice session, he crashed heavily at the approach to the Parabolica corner.
 Denny Hulme, who was following Rindt at the time, described the accident as follows:

 Upon impact, a joint in the crash barrier parted, the suspension of the vehicle went under the barrier, and the car hit a stanchion head-on.
 The front end was destroyed.
 Rindt was in the habit of using only four points on the five-point harness then available and did not wear the crotch straps, as he wanted to be able to exit the car quickly in the event of fire.
 As a result, upon impact he slid under the belts, and the belts fatally slit open Rindt's throat.
 Later investigations found that the accident was initiated by a failure of the car's right front inboard brake shaft, but that Rindt's death was caused by poorly installed crash barriers.

+Chapman rejected the assertion that the broken brake shaft had caused the accident, arguing that the shaft broke when the wheel hit the crash barrier.

 Rindt was pronounced dead on the way to hospital in Milan and Lotus withdrew all cars from the race, including the Lotus 72 entered by Rob Walker.
 The Grand Prix went ahead and Clay Regazzoni took his maiden victory, but celebrations were muted.
 There was a lengthy investigation into Rindt's death in Italy, leading to a trial against Colin Chapman; he was cleared of all charges in 1976.
 The destroyed Lotus 72 remained in Italy after the trial, going to a scrapyard near Monza.
 In 1985, a real estate agent found the wreckage and bought it from the authorities, later trading it in 1993 for a Lola Formula 3 car.
 Since then, the car has rested in a garage near Milan.

 Rindt was buried at the central cemetery (Zentralfriedhof) in Graz on 11 September 1970.
 At his funeral, Joakim Bonnier gave the eulogy, saying: